dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-04-30-Opinion-Mining-Tweets.md

 ## Opinions.
 Are they positive or negative?
 Opinion mining has attracted great interest in recent years.
 One of the most promising applications is analysis of opinions in social networks.
 Opinion mining in a broad sense is defined as the computational study of opinions, sentiments and emotions expressed in texts.

 Following the series of videos from [Paeng Angnakoon](https://www.youtube.com/channel/UCQit1xs6XFVT9LjAFmdGxQQ) I try to do the same.
-However once I wanted applied the code for twits in Spanish the lexicons were in English.
+However once I applied the code for twits in Spanish the output was none because the lexicons were in English.
-After some Google searches I found the data set from [Veronica Perez Rosas, Carmen Banea, Rada Mihalcea](http://www.cse.unt.edu/~rada/downloads.html#SPANISH_SENT_LEXICONS) which I adapted to fit the package [sentiment](https://github.com/timjurka/sentiment), which by the way does not work under the version 3 of R. So the solution was to convert the package to functions.
+After some Google searches I found the Spanish lexicons from [Veronica Perez Rosas, Carmen Banea, Rada Mihalcea](http://www.cse.unt.edu/~rada/downloads.html#SPANISH_SENT_LEXICONS) which I adapted to fit the package [sentiment](https://github.com/timjurka/sentiment), which by the way does not work under the version 3 of R. So the solution was to convert the package to functions.
+The package sentiment use a naive Bayes as categorizer engine.
+In a recent email [Carmen Baena ](http://www.carmenbanea.com/) suggested me to use [Weka.](http://www.cs.waikato.ac.nz/ml/weka/) apparently it is a very robust machine learning suite.
+I hope to find the time to give it a try.
 Another lexicom I am using here is from [Grigori SIDOROV.](http://www.cic.ipn.mx/~sidorov/#Downloads)

 ## My Example